Home to some world-class diving Palau Island offers an abundance of dives. With sea walls, sheer drop-offs, caves, and wonderful marine life.

 It’s here on the German Channel Wall where the diving exceeds expectations.
 The sandy bottom greets you at around 17m where it gradually slopes to greater and darker depths.

 3. Ulong Channel

 The currents at the Ulong Channel are known to be very strong and unpredictable.
-It’s not an uncommon experience for them to change abruptly midway through a dive.
-It’s important to stay close to your guide, as you may need to change directions suddenly.
+And, it’s not uncommon for them to change abruptly midway through a dive.
+Making it very important to stay close to your guide, as you may need to change directions suddenly.

 4. Peleliu Wall